rules of play

-- Division I – Championship Division: No Stroke Limit, Stroke & Distance applies on Out of Bounds and Lost Balls, MUST have current GHIN Handicap Index
+- Division I – No Stroke Limit, Stroke & Distance applies on Out of Bounds and Lost Balls, MUST have current GHIN Handicap Index

 - All other Divisions: Double Par Stroke Limit, Local Rule (E-5) Alternate to Stroke & Distance or Lost Ball, No handicap index required

-- Golf Bags & Pull Carts: Each contestant must be able to carry her own bag of clubs, or be able to pull a golf cart, know how to keep score, and have a general knowledge of the rules.
+- Golf Bags & Pull Carts: With the exception of the 10 & Under Divisions, each contestant must be able to carry his/her own bag of clubs, or be able to pull a golf cart, know how to keep score, and have a general knowledge of the rules.
 Not all courses have pull cart rentals.
 Parents/players should check with courses about availability of pull carts.